malekhnovich/baseballDataVis/README.md

 5. Why is there a k on the y axis and why isn't average showing the number as a decimal
 6. Can we get the plot of the points to connect in order to show the trend of averages as well?
+7. Wouldn't weight be a significant factor in homeruns hit?